 I recommend placing the pie on a baking dish before you place it in the oven.
 It’ll catch all the juices that may spill out while baking.

 Here are some recommended apples for baking – Ginger Gold, Golden Delicious, Jazz, Jonagold, and Granny Smith.
 Like I said before, I just like to use different apples each time I make apple pie.
 I usually use about 2 or 3 different kinds for one pie.
-For me it’s fun to try different apples and try the different flavors each time.
+For me it’s fun to try different apples and try the different flavors and textures each time.
 Here’s an article explaining why certain apples are good for pies.

 I want to wish everyone a Happy Thanksgiving!